calebjmatthews/endless-desert/concept.md

       - Build time x 1000 in large island that is continuously shrinking
       - One resource production x 100 (but can't claim that resource)
       - Randomizing the output of resources with a subcategory
-      - Broad availability of raw resources, but no leaders can be found
+      - Broad availability of raw resources, but just one leader
       - Buildings produce much more, but can only be built once and only work for an hour before vanishing
       - Highly beneficial trades arrive each hour, but must be completed within five minutes or the island vanishes
       - Leaders who are incredibly effective at a single task, and vanish after working for one hour